Eric Hosmer Player Props: Cubs vs. Mariners

 Eric Hosmer At The Plate

-- Among the qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 51st and he is 115th in slugging.
+- Among the qualifying batters in baseball, he ranks 53rd in batting average, 50th in on-base percentage, and 130th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.